hapax/hapax.github.io/assets/bhqc.md

 the heart of the Milky Way, an achievement recognised by the 2020 Nobel Prize in Physics last year.
-And most spectacularly, in 2019, the Event Horizon Telescope collaboration stitched together images from multiple telescopes to give us the first ever picture of a black hole:
+And most spectacularly, in 2019, the Event Horizon Telescope collaboration stitched together an image of a supermassive black hole in a M87, a galaxy 50 million light years away:

 <figure>
     <div style="text-align:center"><img src